 On the downside, anyone familiar with pocket gophers knows the damage they can cause.
 Gopher damage to orchards and gardens can be especially costly and frustrating.

 According to the Colorado State University Extension Office, pocket gophers reduce the productive areas of alfalfa fields and native grasslands by twenty to fifty percent.
-Roots and vegetation make up the pocket gopher’s diet.
+Roots, vegetation, worms, and grubs make up the pocket gopher’s diet.
 Incredibly, gophers can pull plants from the surface down into their tunnels to dine on.
 Occasionally, they will emerge onto the surface for short periods of time and feed on tender green plants or girdle a small tree.

 Pocket gophers are prolific excavators.
 A single gopher will bring over two tons of soil to the surface every year.
 Dirt from their excavations is pushed up to the surface in telltale mounds.
 Gopher mounds can make a landscape look like a moonscape in a few days.

 Pocket gophers are considered to be a nuisance species in my state, and in most, if not all other states.
 But be aware that some subspecies are Federally protected in certain parts of the county.
 Therefore, it is vital to check laws and regulations for your area before taking any eradication measures.
 You will find that in most places gophers can legally be controlled by almost any method.

 It is important to keep in mind however, that when using traps, poisons or gas, nontarget species may be present.
 You definitely don’t want to get busted gassing any Federally protected Black-Footed Ferrets!
 In the state of California, you can go to prison for accidentally killing any of a dozen or so species of endangered rats.

 Non-Lethal Pocket Gopher Control – Physical Barriers & Garlic & Onion Planting